 Columbia, SC 29201

-Filing a Complaint in Non-SARA States (CA, FL, and MA):
+Filing a Complaint in a Non-SARA State or Territory:

-Detailed instructions for filing complaints for each state may be found at the links below:
+Detailed instructions for filing complaints in a non-SARA state or territory may be found at the links below:

 |California||Bureau for Private Postsecondary Education|